Sumanmali019/audiorecoder/README.md

 A new Flutter project.

 ## Getting Started
 This is the project where the user can singup/login and record there voice.
-Sent that recored voice to the firebase firestore and get back the recoreded audio in thw website.
+Sent that recored voice to the firebase firestore and get back the recoreded audio in the website.

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)